Fzainn/NGS-Pipeline/README.md

 ## Installation
-if you want to perform this pipeline on external data, you can install SRAtool for downloading dataset from NCBI.
+if you want to perform this pipeline on external data, you can install "SRAtool" for downloading dataset from NCBI.

     #SRA-toolkit downloading
     wget https://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/3.0.0/sratoolkit.3.1.1-ubuntu64.tar.gz